le717/LDR-Importer/CONTRIBUTING.md

 ### Backward Compatibility ###

 This project is called **Blender 2.6 LDraw Importer** for a reason.
-Although the Blender 2.6 Python API is still in development, the goal is to support as many versions of Blender 2.6 as possible, and not just the newest stable release.
-The goal is to support from Blender 2.63 to the newest nightly build (we can worry about 2.7 later).
+Although the Blender 2.6 Python API is still in development, the goal is to support as many versions of Blender 2.6 as possible, from Blender 2.63 to the newest nightly build (we can worry about 2.7 later), and not just the newest stable release.
-Although this project is no longer in the personal possession of [Triangle717](https://github.com/le717) and is now open-source, this backward compatibility process guideline is still being enforced.
+Although this project is no longer in the personal possession of [Triangle717](https://github.com/le717) but open-source, this backward compatibility process guideline is still being enforced.
-Therefore, this following guidelines have been laid out to help you support multiple Blender versions.
+Therefore, the following guidelines have been laid out to help you support multiple Blender versions and make **Blender 2.6 LDraw Importer** the best available LDraw script for Blender.

 ### Python Code Layout ###